-Kamala Harris Pick For V.P.
-Is Hailed As 'A Moment Of Pride' In India
+Kamala Harris Pick For VP Is Hailed As 'A Moment Of Pride' In India

 This is one of the reasons I don't support #KamalaHarris.
 She's the favorite candidate of those who want to break my ancestral homeland of #Kashmir away from India.
 Kashmir is the seat of Hindu spirituality.
 I can't support any candidate who goes to bat for Kashmiri terrorists. https://t.co/bUEu9S3VY4— Sheenie Ambardar, M.D. (@DrAmbardar) August 11, 2020

-Last year, the Indian government canceled the special autonomy of what was then the state of Jammu & Kashmir, and put the region under direct central government control.
-Afterward, Rep. Pramila Jayapal – a Democrat and Indian-American congresswoman — introduced a U.S. House resolution urging India to uphold human rights and refrain from the use of violence in Kashmir.
+Last year, the Indian government canceled the special autonomy of what was then the state of Jammu and Kashmir and put the region under direct central government control.
+Afterward, Rep. Pramila Jayapal — a Democrat and Indian American congresswoman — introduced a U.S. House resolution urging India to uphold human rights and refrain from the use of violence in Kashmir.
 Harris then tweeted her support for Jayapal when India's foreign minister abruptly canceled a meeting with U.S. lawmakers because Jayapal was included.

-In Sept.
-2019, as a presidential candidate in the Democratic primaries, Harris also responded to a question from a Kashmiri-American at a campaign event by saying: "[Kashmiris] are not alone.
+In September 2019, as a presidential candidate in the Democratic primaries, Harris also responded to a question from a Kashmiri American at a campaign event by saying: "[Kashmiris] are not alone.
 We are all watching.
-So often, when we see human rights abuses... the abuser will convince those that they abuse that nobody cares, and that nobody's watching, and that nobody is paying attention – which is a tool of an abuser."
+So often, when we see human rights abuses... the abuser will convince those that they abuse that nobody cares, and that nobody's watching, and that nobody is paying attention — which is a tool of an abuser."

 Still, the national general secretary of India's ruling Hindu nationalist party on Wednesday tweeted his congratulations to Harris for her nomination.